Car Insurance for High-Risk Drivers

 • The area where you live presents a high risk.
 Vehicle theft and vandalism rates can play into companies not providing people coverage

-• Your have a bad insurance record.
+• You have a bad insurance record.
 Not paying your rates or violating an insurer’s terms can cause you to have trouble getting coverage

-• You want to insure a special or exotic car.
-Classic, collector, or exotic vehicles can warrant a different type of auto coverage
+• You want to cover a special or exotic car.
+Classic, collector, or exotic vehicles can warrant a different type of auto insurance

 There are many ways to end up with high rates or to be unable to buy auto coverage.
 Avoiding all of the above traits is the best way to not become a high-risk driver and save money.